 As most people know, DHS has been in the news a lot lately—and not for good reasons.
-Following the starvation deaths of Natalie Finn last fall and Sabrina Ray more recently, Iowans—and their representatives—have been outraged.
+Following the starvation deaths of Natalie Finn last fall and Sabrina Ray more recently, Iowans—and their representatives—have been outraged (against the parents, DHS, and pretty much everyone involved; unfortunately, they don’t always have their facts right).
 While the death of these girls is horrific, of course, it is important to know the facts and how they might (or might not) apply in your case.

 First, both girls had been adopted out of foster care.
 Once a child is adopted, there is no oversight by DHS, the courts, or anyone else.
-That is not true when a child is in foster care, either during a CINA case or pre-adoption.
+In the eyes of the law, those parents have the same legal rights (including the right not to have the government looking over their shoulders) as biological parents.
+That lack of oversight is not true when a child is in foster care, either during a CINA case or pre-adoption.
 If your child has been removed and placed in foster care, there is pretty significant oversight.
 DHS, FSRP, and (if one is appointed) CASA are doing regular visits, as is the guardian ad litem.
 The court is involved, there may be family team meetings, and in most cases, the biological parents (you) have visitation.
 And remember—the child can only be adopted if your parental rights are terminated.
 If you do what the courts and DHS are asking you to do, it is highly unlikely anyone would be suggesting termination.

 So here are 10 tips for successfully working with your DHS worker: